 The ATST Project will be contained within a 0.74 acre site footprint in the HO site.
 An Environmental Impact Statement was completed for the ATST project (NSF 2009), and the NSF issued a Record of Decision in December of 2009.
-The Haleakalā National Park (HALE) Road Corridor will be used for transportation during construction and use of the ATST.
+The Haleakalā National Park (HALE) Road Corridor is being used for transportation during construction and use of the ATST.
+Construction began in December 2012 and was ongoing during the Spring 2013 sampling.